randall-coding/ethereum-api-2.0/README.md

 # Ethereum-api remastered.

-I made sure to make this code looks more like my best work rather than simply a first draft / MVP (ala Agile development).
+I made sure to make this code look closer to production work rather than simply a first draft / MVP (ala Agile development).

 ## Changes
 * Code has been modularized, complex calculations are placed inside models when possible, minimal logic is placed in views.